-5.6 Note on other products
+6.6 Note on other products

-Numerous other emissions factors have been collated see Table 2.
+Numerous other emissions factors have been collated see Error!
+Reference source not found.2.

-5.6.1 Bread
+6.6.1 Bread

 In 2009 a bread EF was calculated from ingredients but Nielsen et al., (2003) provide a comprehensive, reputable source covering a range of products.
 As a sense check these are broadly in-line with previous estimates, but we think more accurate.